ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 _See CHANGES.md for current versions_

 _Note.
 Earlier versions of this executor included sudo, multi-language libraries, and defined USER=circleci.
 This functionality has been moved to twdps/di-circleci-base-image starting with 2021.07_

+_Note.
+Multiple cve results in scan of slim image.
+See CHANGES.md for details._

 ### Tagging Scheme